arcones/w-in-meetup-finder/README.md

-# women-in-meetup-finder
+# windo-finder

+## Background

-Tool to query for female members of public meetup groups.
+As an organizer of Women in DevOps Madrid meetup group, I have created this application to query for female members of similar groups so I can make them aware of the existence of my meetup group.
 It uses gender-guesser library to guess if the member is female, so the guess is not perfect but close enough.

 ## Requirements: pip3 & python3